karenlmasters/HaverfordGalaxyGroup/README.md

 1. This may be optional, but here is how conda was set up in this working example:

-	* Install miniconda.
-Anaconda probably fine too, just takes longer.
+	* Install <a href="https://www.anaconda.com/docs/getting-started/miniconda/install">miniconda</a>.
+Anaconda is probably fine too, just takes longer.

 	* Add conda-forge to the conda channels: